-At the AllThingsFinancial blog, blogger and financial planner "JLP" offered some good advice, in the form of questions you might want to ask your broker before you invest money through him or her.
+At the AllFinancialMatters blog, financial planner "JLP" offered some good advice regarding questions you might want to ask your broker before handing over your hard-earned cash.
 To wit:

 - How do you get paid for giving me advice?

 - Are you registered as an investment advisor, and do you have a fiduciary duty to me?

 - Are you giving this particular advice to me in your capacity as a broker, or as my investment advisor?

 - Do you or the firm you work for receive any payments from mutual fund firms to sell their funds?